Munklar/Partridge-Puzzle/Table of Contents.md

 2. A README file with a problem description, some helpful links, and a current status of the project.

-3. Python and Java source code for figuring out how to tile a square that is Nx(N+1)/2 units on each side with 1 tile that is 1x1, 2 tiles that are 2x2, ... and N tiles that are NxN.
+3. Python and Java source code for finding solutions to square Partridge Puzzles (see the README file).
 There are versions for Python v2.7.5, Python v3.5.2, and Java 8.

-4. A (large) text file called "8solutions.txt.gz" containing all 18,656 possible solutions for an N=8 square.

-5. Some small files, called "9solution.txt", "10solution.txt", and "11solution.txt", that contain the first solution found by the program for N=9, N=10, and N=11.

-6. A text file called "tile-dist.txt" that shows the average tile value for each position in the board.
-Not that interesting: the minimum value was 6.1 and the maximum value was 7.3.

-7. A text file called "1freq-zero.txt" that shows the total number of times the 1x1 tile was located at each position of the board in all 18,656 solutions.
-The range was surprisingly large: a low of 1 and a high of 416.
-There's another file called "1freq-white.txt" that's the same only it doesn't use any zeroes so it's easier to read for humans (and slightly more difficult to parse for a computer program).

-8. A text file called "transitions.txt" that is an only partially successful attempt at ranking all the solutions by how fragmented they are.
-For each solution, it scans each row and each column, one at a time.
-Each time it notices the tile size value change, it increments the transition counter.
-The file contains a list of all the solutions and their transition counts.
-They range from 243 to 341.

-9. A text file called "regions.txt" that shows the number of regions in each solution.
-A "region" is an area on the board composed of adjoining tiles all of the same size.

-10. Python code ("postproc.py") for generating the data in items 6 through 9.
+4. Python code ("postproc.py") for generating the data in the Analysis sub-folder (q.v.).
 It's pretty shabby code written with the assumption that it only needs to run once.
 (Sorry.)

+5. A "Solutions" directory filled with solutions to square Partridge Puzzles of various sizes.

+6. An "Analysis" directory filled with different ways of analyzing the 18,656 solutions to the N=8 Partridge Puzzle.